AXIS5hacker/DNX-Note-Width-Changer/README.md

 For console application, download `Dynamix_chart_width_control.zip` from [Releases](https://github.com/AXIS5hacker/DNX-Note-Width-Changer/releases) and run `Dynamix_chart_width_control_x86.exe` (for i386 users) or `Dynamix_chart_width_control_x64.exe` (for x86_64 users) in the "console" directory in command prompt to use it, or build manually with Visual Studio.

-For GUI application, download `Dynamix_chart_width_control.zip` from [Releases](https://github.com/AXIS5hacker/DNX-Note-Width-Changer/releases) and run `Dynamix_note_width_changer_GUI.exe` in the "GUI" directory to use it, or build manually with Visual Studio and Qt6.
+For GUI application, download `Dynamix_chart_width_control.zip` from [Releases](https://github.com/AXIS5hacker/DNX-Note-Width-Changer/releases) and run `Dynamix_note_width_changer_GUI.exe` in the "GUI" directory to use it, or build manually with Visual Studio and Qt6 (need Windows 10 build 1809 or higher).

 *Note: If you decided to build this program manually on Windows, you need to add a system variable called "CMAKE_PREFIX_PATH" and add your QT library path into this variable (i.e. ${your qt installation path}/${your qt version}/${your qt platform}/lib/cmake).*